ORCA card: E-purse

 An ORCA card can be used as a stored-value card through a function called the electronic purse (E-purse).
 The E-purse holds value that can be used like cash to pay fare.
 The minimum value that can be added to an E-purse is $5.
-The maximum value that can be stored in an E-purse is $300.
+The maximum value that can be stored in an E-purse is $400.

 PugetPass

 PugetPass is a regional monthly pass that lets passengers travel on nearly every transit service in the region for a calendar month.
 A PugetPass is valid for payment of trip fares up to the value of the pass.
 Trip fares above the value of the pass may be paid with E-purse value.
 (Example: a passenger who has a $2.50 PugetPass and rides a service that costs $3.75 would have $2.50 covered by the PugetPass and $1.25 would be deducted from their E-Purse).
 Washington State Ferries does not accept the PugetPass.
-Pass values available range from 50¢ to $5.75.
+Pass values available range from 50¢ to $5.75 in 25¢ increments; there is also a $10.00 value pass.
 Passes are priced at $36 per $1 of fare value.

-Regional 24-Hour Pass
+Regional Day Pass

-This pass costs $8 or $4.50 (senior/disabled and youth only) and cover up to $3.50 or $1.75 (senior/disabled and youth only) of fare value per trip on any transit service that honours the PugetPass within 24 hours of first boarding.
+This pass costs $6 or $2 (reduced fare) and is valid for unlimited rides on all supported regional transit agencies (not including Kitsap Fast Ferries or Washington State Ferries) for the entirety of the day in which it was purchased.The Regional Day Pass can be purchased at stations, online, or on a mobile app.